Richters Free Lecture Series

 - Planted too deep or too shallow

 Improper planting depth is probably the most common reason why seeds fail.
-Our general rule of thumb is to plant seeds twice their thickness when planting in pots, flats, cells etc., and three to four times their thickness when planting outside in the garden.
+Our general rule of thumb is to cover seeds twice the thickness of the seeds when planting in pots, flats, cells etc., and three to four times the thickness of the seeds when planting outside in the garden.
 Very fine seeds only need to be scratched into the soil surface and firmed in.